Professor: Maryna Velasquez

 Need assistance with off-campus access?
 Go to the library's Library Remote Access page for assistance and instructions.

-For further assistance go to the library's Ask a Librarian page, or use this form.
-If you want read more on Library Remote Access, .
+• For further assistance go to the library's Ask a Librarian or read more on Library Remote Access.

 All CUNY members have free access to The New York Times, The Wall Street Journal and the Chronicle of Higher Education.